lilybarrett/find-your-zen-react-360/README.md

-# React VR with Recompose
+# Find Your Zen: A demo app introducing React VR with Recompose

 ## Purpose